ravikanththota9/numbertowordconverter/README.md

 Steps to build and run the project:
 --------------------------------------

-Note* : For all steps corresponding screen shots are provided in the the screen-shots folder
+Note* : For all the below steps,  corresponding screen shots are provided in the screen-shots folder

 1. Clone the numbertowordconverter project to local system (ScreenShot-1).
 2. Open command prompt and navigate to numbertowordconverter folder (ScreenShot-2)